FIFA: Administrative cost

 FIFA publishes its results according to International Financial Reporting Standards.
 The total compensation for the management committee in 2011 was 30 million for 35 people.
 Blatter, the only full-time person on the committee, earned approximately two million Swiss francs, 1.2 million in salary, and the rest in bonuses.
 A report in London's The Sunday Times in June 2014 said the members of the committee had their salaries doubled from $100,000 to $200,000 during the year.
 The report also said leaked documents had indicated $4.4 million in secret bonuses had been paid to the committee members following the 2010 FIFA World Cup in South Africa.

 Governance

-The laws that govern football known officially as the Laws of the Game, are not solely the responsibility of FIFA; they are maintained by a body called the International Football Association Board (IFAB).
-FIFA has members on its board (four representatives); the other four are provided by the football associations of the United Kingdom: England, Scotland, Wales, and Northern Ireland, who jointly established IFAB in 1882 and are recognized for the creation and history of the game.
+The laws that govern football, known officially as the Laws of the Game, are not solely the responsibility of FIFA; they are maintained by a body called the International Football Association Board (IFAB).
+FIFA has members on its board (four representatives); the other four are provided by the football associations of England, Scotland, Wales, and Northern Ireland, who jointly established IFAB in 1882 and are recognized for the creation and history of the game.
 Changes to the Laws of the Game must be agreed upon by at least six delegates.

 The FIFA Statutes form the overarching document guiding FIFA's governing system.
 The governing system is divided into separate bodies with the appropriate powers to create a system of checks and balances.
 It consists of four general bodies: the Congress, the executive committee, the general Secretariat, and standing and ad hoc committees.